Carl Sagan (1934-96)

 We continue to view the spectacular new images offered by the James Webb Telescope.
 Besides the profound misapprehensions I referred to in an earlier post, we are now being lectured to by multiple volunteer commentators (especially on social media).
-They go on and on about how teeny-weeny, tiny and itsy-bitsy our little Earth is and how humongous and immeasurably grandiose the cosmos is.
-These sermons on the Supremacy of Quantity are often illustrated with diagrams like those below (the first a photo taken, apparently, by one of the Voyager space probes launched in the 70s, presently in the outer regions of the Solar System; the second, a quantitative juxtaposition of the proud bodies of that very system):
+They go on and on about how teeny-weeny and itsy-bitsy our little Earth is and how humongous and immeasurably grandiose the cosmos is.
+These sermons on the Supremacy of Quantity are often illustrated with diagrams like those below (the first a photo taken, apparently, by one of the Voyager space probes launched in the 70s, presently in the outer regions of the Solar System; the second, a quantitative, comparative juxtaposition of the proud bodies of that very system):

 What can it mean that there is a huge number of this or of that, or that something is incomparably bigger than something else?
-Does mere quantity have the last word in everything?
+Does mere quantity necessarily have the last word in everything?
 If I have a small diamond and add to it a dozen granite pebbles of the same size, does the diamond lose value?
 And what difference does it make if I add a hundred, a thousand, a million, or 6 trillion pebbles more?

 The trouble with interpreting vastness or multiplicity as equivalent to value dodges the issue of what it is that is vast, or numerous or ‘greater.’
 Yes, we are now looking at the universe from our comparatively small Earth.
 But is there any evidence that the universe is looking back at us?
 Despite the wishful philosophizing in some universities (where a few academics are now romancing the idea of pan-psychism), we have no evidence at all that the cosmos ever will, or ever could reciprocate our queries.
-Sci-Fi is loads of fun, but science is ultimately sobering.
+Sci-Fi is loads of fun, but the science in this case is ultimately sobering.

 A familiar quote from the Pensées of Blaise Pascal: